 The bigger picture

-The question isn’t “what’s the right convention.”
-It’s “what does our automation need, and can a machine enforce it?”
+The useful question is what your automation needs, and whether a machine can enforce it.
 If yes, pick the convention your automation needs and wire it into CI.
-If no, skip the decision — debating aesthetics in the absence of enforcement produces nothing that will still be true a year from now.
+If no, skip the decision; debating aesthetics in the absence of enforcement produces nothing that will still be true a year from now.
 People change, teams turn over, preferences drift.
 A convention enforced by a linter doesn’t care who wrote the migration; a convention enforced by “we agreed last quarter” does.

-The schemas that age well aren’t the ones with the best-designed conventions.
-They’re the ones where the only conventions that exist are ones a linter, ORM, migration runner, or IaC module is actively enforcing.
-Everything else — bikeshed questions about singular vs. plural, religious debates about column ordering — drifts the moment the people who cared stop working there.
-That’s not a failure of discipline.
-It’s the predictable result of anchoring a rule to something as ephemeral as a team’s current preference.
+The schemas that age well are the ones where the only surviving conventions are ones a linter, ORM, migration runner, or IaC module is actively enforcing.
+Everything else (bikeshed questions about singular vs. plural, religious debates about column ordering) drifts the moment the people who cared stop working there.
+That’s the predictable result of anchoring a rule to something as ephemeral as a team’s current preference.